Election splits Congress, GOP bolstered as Democrats falter

 In Georgia, two seats were being contested and at least one is headed to a runoff after no candidate reached the 50% threshold to win.

 GOP Sen. Kelly Loeffler will face Democrat Raphael Warnock, a Black pastor at the church where the Rev. Martin Luther King Jr. preached, in the Jan.
-5 runoff special election for the seat Loeffler was tapped to fill for retired Sen. Johnny Isakson.
+5 runoff.

 In the other Georgia race, GOP Sen. David Perdue, the former business executive Trump calls his favorite senator, tried to stave off Democrat Jon Ossoff.
 It, too, could go to a runoff.